A vertically integrated model with phase change for aquifers in cold firn: Discussion and limitations

 Importantly, these insights demonstrate the efficiency and utility of vertically integrated models in capturing the bulk behavior of firn aquifers while maintaining computational tractability.
-By integrating the governing equations over depth, these models naturally incorporate effective source terms derived from surface boundary conditions in the full Richards equation, linking recharge, drainage, and refreezing processes in a reduced-dimensional framework.
+By integrating the governing equations over depth, vertically integrated models naturally incorporate effective source terms derived from surface boundary conditions in the full thermodynamic-hydrologic model, linking recharge, drainage, and freezing processes in a reduced-dimensional framework.
 This approach preserves the dominant physics, particularly mass and energy conservation, while substantially reducing the degrees of freedom relative to fully three-dimensional multiphase flow models.
-As a result, vertically integrated formulations offer a powerful balance between physical fidelity and computational efficiency, making them ideally suited for long-term simulations, sensitivity analysis, and benchmarking exercises.
-They can also serve as foundational components for hybrid models that couple surface energy balance, hydrologic routing, and thermodynamic evolution at larger spatial and temporal scales.
+As a result, vertically integrated formulations for firn aquifers offer a powerful balance between physical fidelity and computational efficiency, making them ideally suited for long-term simulations, sensitivity analysis, and benchmarking exercises.
+For example, the vertically integrated numerical model developed in the present work is about 20 times faster than a higher-fidelity firn hydrologic model (HydroFirn) for the quasi-2D firn aquifer expansion problem studied in Section~\ref{sec:firnaquiferexpan2D}.
+These firn aquifer models can also serve as foundational components for hybrid models that couple surface energy balance, hydrologic routing, and thermodynamic evolution at larger spatial and temporal scales.

 Overall, the results highlight the importance of combining analytical limits, vertically integrated formulations, and numerical experiments to unravel the coupled processes of heat transport, phase change, and evolving porosity in firn hydrology.
 The simplified problems outlined here, when used as benchmark tests, can help evaluate the fidelity of multiphase flow models under well-defined physical conditions, guiding the development of more robust and predictive firn hydrology simulators.